ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Arithmetic steps

-Arithmetic steps operate on actualisation counts from business steps, being the number of business items actualising a business step with a date of today or with a date in the past
+Arithmetic steps operate on actualisation counts from business steps, being the number of business items actualising a business step with a date of today or with a date in the past.

 An arithmetic step is a SUM step, an INCREMENT step or an EQUALS step.

 Arithmetic steps take the actualisation count and - by means of an EQUALS step - output a TRUE or FALSE as an input to a business step, a decision step, a logic step or a summation step.

+An arithmetic step with an input of UNTRAVERSABLE always outputs UNTRAVERSABLE.
+Where no input to an arithmetic step has a status of UNTRAVERSABLE, the following rules apply:

 A SUM step directly follows a business step, a SUM step or an INCREMENT step, having no intervening steps.
 A SUM step takes two input routes and sums the two counts.
 The summed count is emitted on the outbound route of the SUM step.
 The target of the outbound route of a SUM step is an arithmetic step or a summation step.